psy0rz/zfs_autobackup/README.md

 ```

-### Making automatic backups
+### Automatic backups

+Now everytime you run the command, zfs-autobackup will create a new snapshot and replicate your data.

+Older snapshots will evertually be deleted, depending on the --keep-source and --keep-target settings.
+(The defaults are shown above under the 'Settings summary')

-Once you've got the command to work correctly in your situation either store it in a script or directly in a cronjob.
+Once you've got the correct settings for your situation, you can just store the command in a cronjob.
+Or just create a script and run it manually when you need it.

-I usually set a nightly cronjob that executes the zfs-autobackup command.

 ## Tips